 Life Insurance Planning

-Read the life stages below to find out when you need life insurance and when you should reevaluate your needs.
+Read the different scenarios to learn when you'll need life insurance and when you should reevaluate your needs.

 Life Insurance Planning Stages

-Whether you're trying to get pregnant, pregnant or a new parent, you need life insurance.
-The truth is, the financial responsibility arrives before the baby does.
-Life insurance will be the single most important purchase you make to protect your child's financial future.
+Just a heads up: the financial responsibility arrives even before the baby does!
+So you need life insurance, regardless of whether you're trying to get pregnant, pregnant or a new parent.
+Life insurance will be the single most important purchase you make to secure your child's financial future.

-Married couples share financial obligations.
-It's important that after the honeymoon, you sit down with each other to create a sound financial plan that includes life insurance.
-Make sure you each have enough life insurance to cover the loss of your individual financial contributions if one of you were to die unexpectedly.
+Married couples share everything, right?
+You now have a partner that shares everything.
+Right?
+This partnership means you depend on each other emotionally and financially and requires that you both have a financial plan that includes life insurance.
+Make sure that both of you have enough life insurance to cover the loss of your individual financial contributions if one of you were to die unexpectedly.

-One of the biggest reasons people buy life insurance is to cover the cost of their mortgage.
-If you died today, would your surviving spouse or family members have the means to cover the cost of your mortgage or even pay it off completely?
-Other costs to consider include maintenance, utilities, unexpected repairs and property taxes.
-A sufficient life insurance policy would allow them to keep the house you bought together.
+So, you’ve finally bought your own home.
+It’s a big step and a big financial responsibility. , Do you have a plan to cover the cost of the mortgage if something were to happen to you or your spouse?
+If you died today, would your surviving spouse or family members have the means to cover the cost of your mortgage or even pay it off completely, while having enough to cover other expenses like maintenance, utilities, unexpected repairs and property taxes?
+A well-thought-out life insurance plan would allow them to keep the house you bought together.

-Taking on debt increases the need for life insurance.
-Whether it's old debt, new debt or upcoming debt, you need a life insurance policy that will cover outstanding balances, especially if a loved one is a co responsible party on a loan, credit card, etc. Make sure when you're creating your overall financial plan, debt management and life insurance is a large part of it.
+When your life is running on credit, it increases the need for life insurance.
+Whether it's old debt, new debt or upcoming debt, you need a life insurance policy that will cover outstanding balances, especially if a loved one is a co-responsible party on a loan, credit card, etc. Make sure when you're creating your overall financial plan, debt management and life insurance is a large part of it.

-When your income increases, so does your need for life insurance.
+Finally got that much-awaited promotion?
+Congratulations!
+But when your income increases, so does your need for life insurance.
 Why?
-Because when you have more money coming in, your spending habits tend to rise.
+Because when you have more money coming in, you tend to spend more.
 Additional life insurance coverage will allow your family to maintain their new financial situation and standard of living.
-Remember, experts suggest have a life insurance policy that is 10 to 20 times your annual salary.
+Remember, experts suggest having a life insurance policy that is 10 to 20 times your annual salary.

 Caring for Aging Parents

-Life insurance can protect your business.
-That’s why it's important to reevaluate your life insurance policy every time your business changes.
-Some examples include, becoming more profitable, acquiring more debt or hiring key employees.
+Yes, life insurance can take care of your business, too.
+That’s why it is important to reevaluate your life insurance policy every time your business goes through a phase of change (becoming more profitable, acquiring more debt, hiring employees at key positions, etc.).

 Changes in Marital Status